dcmi/dc-srap/profile/srap-profile.md

 Label: Host Institution

-An organization hosting the event, exhibit, conference, etc., which gave rise to a resource, but having little or no responsibility for the content of the resource.
+MARC relator definition: An organization hosting the event, exhibit, conference, etc., which gave rise to a resource, but having little or no responsibility for the content of the resource.

 Recommended practice is to identify the host institution with a URI.
 If this is not possible or feasible, a literal value that identifies the host institution may be provided.
 It is also possible to give both the name and the URI.

+The name should be provided in full and in hierarchical order, starting from the largest organizational unit.

 Subproperty of: Contributor               http://purl.org/dc/terms/contributor